VirtualGL/virtualgl/BUILDING.md

     installing [Xcode](http://developer.apple.com/tools/xcode).

 - X11 and OpenGL development libraries:
+  * libX11, libXext, libXtst, libGL, and libGLU
+      - libxcb and libxcb-keysyms (if building the VirtualGL Faker)
-  * libX11, libXext, libXtst, libGL, libGLU, and (if building VirtualGL with X Video support) libXv
+      - libXv (if building VirtualGL with X Video support)
   * On Mac platforms, these are distributed with [XQuartz](http://xquartz.macosforge.org).
   * The OpenGL and GLX headers must be reasonably modern (generally Mesa 9 or